rochejul/npmversion/packages/workspace/README.md

 It allows the following parameters:

 - packageVersion (`string`): required parameter.
-- cwd (`string`): required parameter.
+- workspace (`Workspace`): required parameter.
+Based on the [Workspace model](./src/workspace/model/workspace.js)

 ### Method `computeWorkspace`

-It will read the NPM packages declared in the `package.json` and returns an appropriate [Workspace model](./src/model/workspace.js)
+It will read the NPM packages declared in the `package.json` and returns an appropriate [Workspace model](./src/workspace/model/workspace.js)

 It allows the following parameters: